Sciss/FScape/README.md

 ## compiling

-FScape now builds with the [sbt](http://www.scala-sbt.org/) 0.12.
+FScape now builds with [sbt](http://www.scala-sbt.org/) 0.13.
 You can use the provided `sbt` shell script if you do not want to install sbt on your system.

  - to compile: `sbt compile`
  - to package: `sbt package`